namanagar/spotifyproject/README.md

 - [x] Type in an artist title and receive a list of other artists you'd like, and an option to see 10 songs by any of those related artists
 - [ ] Actually create a Spotify playlist in your account with the given tracks.
 (Broken because of a known issue in the API wrapper)

-### known issues
+### how to use

-Something in the Maven setup isn't right so the program doesn't run properly when executed as a jar from a command line, but the project works when run from an IDE.
-(Probably something with the dependencies)
+To run this program, use the command `$ java -cp target/spotifyproject-1.0-SNAPSHOT.jar SpotifyDriver` in a command prompt/terminal from the working directory `spotifyproject`.
+The entire project is run through the CLI.